cnsa/elixir-docker-compose/README.md

 ## CrossOS Compilation

-1. For this case we are compiling our images locally inside Docker.
+1. For this case we are compiling our images locally inside Docker, then:

+1. Build our custom image.
-2. Next we just send resulting tarball into the Production server.
+2. Just send resulting tarball into the Production server.

 *Current demo application running locally.*